Second call for 2022 ICLAS Veterinary Scholarships now open:

 ICLAS thanks the generous sponsors for making this education opportunity a reality for veterinarians who would not otherwise be able to obtain specialty knowledge and training in laboratory animal medicine and science.
 The sponsors include AAALAC, International, Charles River CHARTER Program, the Canadian Association for Laboratory Animal Science (CALAS), the American Association for Laboratory Animal Science (AALAS) and the American College of Laboratory Animal Medicine (ACLAM), ICLAS additionally provides a portion of the funding.

-Find additional information on candidate requirements, training programs and the application form, please refer to the ICLAS website at this link: LINK LINK
+Find additional information on candidate requirements, training programs and the application form below.

-Six scholarships in the ICLAS Veterinary Scholarship Program for 2021
+Five scholarships awards in the 2021 ICLAS Veterinary Scholarship Program

 Objectives and Training Program Requirements